Thomas Moore: Marriage and children

 Between 1808 and 1810, Moore appeared each year in Kilkenny, Ireland, with a charitable mixed repertory of professional players and high-society amateurs.
 He favoured comic roles in plays like Sheridan's The Rivals and O'Keeffe's The Castle of Andalusia.
 Among the professionals, on stage in Kilkenny with her sister, the tragedienne-to-be Mary Ann Duff, was Elizabeth "Bessy" Dyke.
 In 1811, Moore married Bessy in St Martin-in-the-Fields, London.
 Together with Bessy's lack of a dowry, the Protestant ceremony may have been the reason why Moore kept the match for some time secret from his parents.
 Bessy shrank from fashionable society to such an extent that many of her husband's friends never met her (some of them jokingly doubted her very existence).
 Those who did held her in high regard.

-The couple first set up house in London, then in the country at Kegworth, Leicestershire, and in Lord Moira's neighbourhood at Mayfield Cottage in [Staffordshire], and finally in Sloperton Cottage in Wiltshire near the country seat of another close friend, Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne.
+The couple first set up house in London, then in the country at Kegworth, Leicestershire, and in Lord Moira's neighbourhood at Mayfield Cottage in Staffordshire, and finally in Sloperton Cottage in Wiltshire near the country seat of another close friend and patron, Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne.
 Their company included Sheridan and John Philpot Curran, both in their bitter final years.

-Tom and Bessy had five children, none of whom survived them.
+Thomas and Bessy had five children, none of whom survived them.
 Three girls died young, and both sons lost their lives as young men.
 One of them, Thomas Landsdowne Parr Moore, as a lowly officer fought first with the British Army in Afghanistan, and then with French Foreign Legion in Algeria.
 He was dying of tuberculosis that riddled the family when, according to Foreign Legion records, he was killed in action on 6 February 1846.

 Despite these heavy personal losses, the marriage of Thomas Moore is generally regarded to have been a happy one.